 One of the biggest risks of transit-oriented development is gentrification, where the influx of new residents and investment drives up housing costs, displacing long-time, lower-income residents.
 Seattle’s light rail expansion faced this challenge head-on, implementing policies to ensure that affordability remained a priority.

 The city adopted a housing-first approach, integrating affordable housing into transit corridors to prevent displacement.
-For example, the Northgate Station area saw the development of mixed-income housing projects, with a portion of units reserved for low-income families.
+The Northgate Station area saw the development of mixed-income housing projects, with a portion of units reserved for low-income families.
+Mixed-income housing near transit stations is also how cities address transit’s role in closing the gender mobility gap — women and caregivers, who disproportionately depend on transit for multi-stop trips, benefit most from affordable housing co-located with frequent service.
 Additionally, Seattle’s Inclusionary Housing Policy required developers to include a percentage of affordable units in new housing projects near transit stations.

 Accessibility: Building a Transit System for Everyone